IgnisLabs/FlareCQRS/README.md

 It drives CQRS by making use of the message bus pattern, separating Queries (interrogatory messages) from Commands (imperative messages).

-This library was greatly inspired by [Messaging Flavours][] article by Mathias Verraes.
+This library was greatly inspired by [Messaging Flavours][1] article by Mathias Verraes.

 What is CQRS?